volunteer-hue2024/station_03_generative_adv_nw/README.md

 # GAN -Generator Adversarial Network

+* ### Understanding GANs: Real vs. Fake

-Here we have 2 models .
+      We have 2 models here.
       Generator generates an image.
       Discriminator decides if it is real or fake.
       Initially generator is not skilled, but in course of time ,generator can work  even alone.
       Discriminator can be said to be an image classifier.

 **GAN Architecture**

 * **Success** is achieved when the "Fake" becomes indistinguishable from the "Real."

-* # Understanding GANs: Real vs. Fake

 ## 1. Overview
 In a GAN architecture, the learning process is driven by a competitive "Minimax" game between two neural networks: the **Generator** (the forger) and the **Discriminator** (the judge).